Playwright PR health checks: Block risky merges with CI

 Conclusion: Building Confident Release Processes

-A modern playwright software release workflow requires more than just running tests in CI.
-It needs rigorous PR health checks and data-driven quality merge rules.
+Modern Playwright release workflows need more than CI tests they require rigorous PR health checks and data-driven merge rules.

-By setting up automated branch protection, linking test runs to every commit, and intelligently managing flake, you reduce release risk from high to near-zero.
+Automated branch protection, linking test runs to commits, and managing flakiness reduce release risk from high to near-zero, saving triage time and preventing regressions.

 FAQs